Big-Man-Dev/Kitchen-Chaos/README.md

 ## Why am I doing this project?

-Am choosing to do this project to help learn more about a few topics.
+My goals for this are to learn or produce the following
-1. Project Managment
+1. Project management
-2. Shaders
+2. Learn basics of shaders
-3. NetCode for GameObjects
+3. Learn basics of NetCode for GameObjects
+4. Build more projects for portfolio